priore/SOAPEngine/index.md

 ```

 ## Optimizations
+---
+First of all, if you note a slowdown in the response of the request, try to change the value of the property named `actionNamespaceSlash`.
-When using the method named requestWSDL three steps are performed :
+After, when using the method named `requestWSDL` three steps are performed :

 1. retrieve the WSDL with an http request.
 2. processing to identify the soapAction.